List of West Australian Football League premiers

 In 1967, WAFL football historian Dave Clement discovered a discrepancy between the official premiership list as published by the league and what he had determined from examination of records from the time.
 The original list has Fremantle winning six of the first seven premierships; however, documentation was found that the Unions club had won three premierships in succession.
 The discrepancy was not officially acknowledged and fixed until the League's centenary in 1985.

 In the early years, a number of cups were awarded to clubs who won the premiership, including the "Dixson Cup" and the "Farley Cup".

 On March 27, 1907, the WAFA was renamed the West Australian Football League (WAFL).

+The 1907 grand final ended in a controversial manner, after Perth were awarded their first premiership by protesting the results.